ctm/yld/src/a_public_life.md

 I'm planning to dump some of my thoughts into this "book".
 It's kind of like me writing up thoughts for a younger version of myself and probably equally pointless.
-I don't (yet!) have a time machine and younger deadhead listened to nobody.
+I don't (yet!) have a time machine and the early model of Young Lazy Deadhead listened to no one.